pjuric/pjuric/README.md

 <br>

-- A passionate web developer
+- A passionate software engineer
 - Fresh IT masters degree graduate
 - Fast learner, adaptable team player, self-motivated developer
 - Committed to continuous learning and staying updated with the latest industry trends